IMG Academy

-IMG Academy is a preparatory boarding school and sports training destination in Bradenton, Florida, United States.
-IMG Academy is set across over 600 acres and features programs consisting of sport camps for youth athletes, adult camps, a boarding school, including a post-graduate/gap-year program, events, professional and collegiate training, group hosting, and corporate retreats.
-IMG Academy is owned by Worcester Academy.
+IMG Academy is a preparatory boarding school and sports training facility in Bradenton, Florida, United States.
+The organization is set across over 600 acres (243 ha) and features programs consisting of sport camps for young athletes, adult camps, a boarding school, including a post-graduate/gap-year program, events, professional and collegiate training, group hosting, and corporate retreats.

+In April 2023, Endeavor announced the sale of IMG Academy to BPEA EQT for $1.26 billion.
+On June 28, 2023, the deal was completed.

 History

 Nick Bollettieri founded the Nick Bollettieri Tennis Academy in 1978.
 Sports company IMG purchased the academy in 1987.
 IMG acquired the youth division of the David Leadbetter Golf Academy in 1993 and added programs for soccer and baseball in 1994.
 Hockey and basketball programs were added in 2000 and 2001, respectively, and by 2002 the IMG campus had expanded to 190 acre.
 IMG Academy suspended its hockey program in 2003.
 Football was added in 2010, as well as lacrosse.
 Track & field and cross country were added in 2013.

 IMG Academy currently sits on 450 acre of land, and in 2011, IMG paid $7.5 million for an additional 110 acre adjacent to the current campus for future expansion.
 In 2014, IMG purchased an additional 24 acre.
 The land borders IMG's west campus, where the sports performance academy is undergoing a $198 million expansion.

 The IMG Pendleton School was founded in 1999 as a co-educational, college preparatory school for athletic students.
 In 2012, the school changed its name to "IMG Academy".
 It delivers both academics and athletics.

-In 2021, the school faced off against Bishop Sycamore in which they won in a 58–0 rout.
+In 2021, the school's football team faced off against Bishop Sycamore in which they won in a 58–0 rout.
 Bishop Sycamore received scrutiny after the game and its existence was questioned.

+On April 25, 2023, parent company Endeavor agreed to sell IMG Academy to private equity firm BPEA EQT at a value of $1.25 billion – the sale was completed in June 2023.

 Programs

 Boys' and girls' tennis programs

-IMG Academy tennis programs offer year-round tennis camps ranging from one to five weeks in length and are led by director Rohan Goetzke.
+IMG Academy tennis programs offer year-round tennis camps ranging from one to five weeks in length and were led by director Rohan Goetzke in 2019.
 The campus has 35 outdoor hard courts, 5 indoor hard courts, and 16 green clay courts.